zeepin/GCPs/English/GCP101_EN.md

 ## Simple Summary
 GCP-101(Galaxy Consensus Proposal - 101) is a standard interface based on GPC-10.
 ## Abstract
-This standard adds authorities and several methods for a contract and allows the contract to be controlled and managed.
-They can be used to intialize the contract and realize the increase and decrease of the total token supply.
+This standard adds authority and new methods for a contract and allows the contract to be controlled and managed.
+The authority can be used in intialization and realize the increase and decrease of the total token supply.
+In addtion, several methods (transfer, transferFrom and approve) in GPC-10 protocol need to be modified according to the new standard.
 ## Specification
 ### Basic Interpretations
 You may need two kinds of special account address to control and manage the depolyed contract.